tthmok/599.90/index.md

 # UNDER CONSTRUCTION

-This course is currently being modified based on a previous iteration run by Tony Tang so changes will be made.
+This course is currently being modified based on a previous iteration so changes will be made.

 ## Design of Mixed Reality Applications